probinso/ppaml-eval-tools/doc/getting-started.md

   - OTF-1.12.4salmon.tar.gz

-    This can be downloaded from the OTF web page at http://bit.ly/PZ32Eg
+    This can be downloaded from the OTF web page at <http://bit.ly/PZ32Eg>

-  - ppamltracer-X.tar.gz
+  - ppaml-tracer

-    This can be downloaded from the PPAML-Tracer web page at http://FILLMEIN/
+    This can be downloaded from the PPAML-Tracer web page at <https://github.com/GaloisInc/ppaml-tracer/releases>

-  - ppamltools-X.tar.gz
+  - ppaml-eval-tools

-    This can be downloaded from the PPAML-Tools web page at http://FILLMEIN/
+    This can be downloaded from the PPAML-Eval-Tools web page at: <https://github.com/GaloisInc/ppaml-eval-tools/releases>

-Where X is the current version of the corresponding tar archive.
 We are assuming that you have downloaded these to the Downloads directory in your home directory.
 If you have placed them elsewhere, make sure to adjust the commands that refer to the archives later.

 You should also download one of the data sets for challenge problem #1 from the PPAML MIDAS site.
 We recommend using the simplest data set,